iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 # APAtrap
-The APAtrap R package does the following:
+The APAtrap R package does the following three steps:
 1. Refines annotated 3'UTR and identifies novel 3' UTRs and 3' UTR extensions
 2. Aims to identify all potential APA (alternative polyadenylation) sites
 3. Detects genes with differential APA site usage between conditions by leveraging